Socialist Party of North Carolina: Towards World War II

 In January 1938, Socialist Party leader Norman Thomas spoke on campus at the University of North Carolina at Chapel Hill.
 He was introduced by historian Howard K. Beale.

-SPUSA Reorganization
+Reorganization

 The Socialist Party of North Carolina (SPNC) was re-formed in 1996 as the modern affiliate of Socialist Party USA, a successor to the historic Socialist Party of America.
 The SPNC has small, organized groups in Raleigh and Jacksonville.
 For the first time since 1936, the 2000 presidential election saw a Socialist Party presidential candidate, David McReynolds, was an official write-in candidate in North Carolina.

 In the early 2000s the SPNC was involved in a variety of causes, including a boycott of Mt.
 Olive Pickles and the work of People of Faith against the Death Penalty.
 Again as a write-in, the Socialist Party presidential candidate in 2004, Walt Brown, received about 300 votes in North Carolina.